 I’d gotten in the way of that with my own definitions and standards.
 I’d tried to earn God’s love and accomplish His purposes within my own means instead of accepting God’s love and seeking Him above all.

-So for me, I accept Jesus’ love by letting go of control.
+So for me, I accept Jesus’ love by letting go of control and accepting that He is in control.
 He has secured my salvation already on the cross.
 After tearing up the schedule, I released the burdens, the rules, and the regulations and instead chose to abide in Jesus and accept His love for me.
 This is the fifth key to accepting God’s love.

 For you, what does it mean to be created and loved by God?